SalomePlatform/shaper/src/SketchPlugin/doc/collinearFeature.rst

 - **First line** is the first line selected in the view.
 - **Second line** is the second line selected in the view.

-| After the lines are selected they becomes translated as to be collinear.
+| After the lines are selected, they are translated to become collinear.
-| The lines are marked with the special sign.
+| The lines are marked with a special sign.

 **TUI Command**: *Sketch_1.setCollinear(Line1, Line2)*